 “Liberté, égalitié, fraternité.”

-France is the world’s most visited country having more than 80 million international tourists every year.
-It has exceeded other popular European countries like Spain, Italy, United Kingdom, and Germany; and countries in other continents like the United States and China.
-It is the largest country in Europe and most of the time referred to as “the hexagon” due to its six-sided shape.
+France has exceeded other popular European countries like Spain, Italy, the United Kingdom, and Germany, and countries in continents like the United States and China.
+It is the largest country in Europe and most of the time is referred to as “the hexagon” due to its six-sided shape.

-Some of the main ethnic groups in France are Basque, Africans, Germans, Jewish, Muslims, Polish, Roma, and French Indochinese.
-Meanwhile, French is the official language of the country and also the second most spoken language in the Europe.
+Some of the main ethnic groups in France are Basque, African, German, Jewish, Muslim, Polish, Roma, and French Indochinese.
+Despite the many groups, French remains the official language of the country and also the second most spoken language throughout Europe.

 Some other regional dialects used are Italian, Alsacian, Basque, Breton, Catalan, Occitan, and Flemish.